Maximize Shop Space with a Custom Lumber Rack

 7 - Install Bins

-Use your pocket hole jig to drill pocket holes in the long side of the bins.
-These won’t be under a ton of stress, so you only need 3 or so pocket holes in each bin.
+Use your pocket hole jig to drill pocket holes in the long sides of the bins.
+Since these won’t be under a ton of stress, you only need three or so pocket holes in each bin.

 Secure each bin to the center of each tall 2x4 support stud with pocket holes and your impact driver.
-Like the 2x4 supports, you can use your brad nailer to keep everything in place while you secure with screws.
+Like the 2x4 supports, you can use your Brad nailer to keep everything in place while you secure it with screws.

 Once all are in place, you can add the front toe kick.
 I drilled counter-sunk pilot holes first, then secured with two deck screws into each bin.
 You can also use pocket hole screws if you want to use fewer different materials.

-Last step is to add some eye screws and bungee cords to keep your material in the bins.
+The last step is to add some eye screws and bungee cords to keep your material in the bins.
 Drill a pilot hole and then screw the eye in place.
 If you have a hook screw, you can chuck that up in your drill to drive the eye screws in quickly.
-Add the bungee hooks and you’re ready to load it up!
+Add the bungee hooks, and you’ll be ready to load it up!

-One thing that will be key is ensuring you come up with a good system for what material goes where.
+One thing that will be key is ensuring you develop a sound system for what material goes where.
 Take some time to look at your new system and the material you already have on hand before loading it up.
-It will take you less time to think about this now, than to load it up, change your mind, unload, and shift material around again.
+It will take you less time to think about this now than to load it up, change your mind, unload, and shift material around again.

-I decided to keep plywood on one side of the in-garage shed, long material flat on the tall shelves, medium material vertical in the bins, medium material flat on the sides, then smaller scraps on the side plywood shelves.
-This will be different for everyone, but you should have plenty of options now available to you.
+I decided to keep plywood on one side of the in-garage shed, long material flat on the tall shelves, medium material vertical in the bins, medium material flat on the sides, and smaller scraps on the side plywood shelves.
+This will be different for everyone, but you should have plenty of options now.
 Have fun loading yours up!

 Previous